-Gail B. Tifford was appointed to the Board in August 2017 and she is currently a member of the Nominating and Corporate Governance Committee.
-Ms. Tifford has served as Chief Brand Officer for Weight Watchers International, Inc., a global weight management service company, since March 2018.
+Gail B. Tifford was appointed to the Board in August 2017, and she is currently the Chair of the Company's Nominating and Corporate Governance Committee.
+Ms. Tifford has served as a partner at True Search, a global platform for talent management products and services, since May 2022.
+Ms. Tifford previously served as Chief Brand Officer for WW International, Inc. (f/k/a Weight Watchers), a global weight management service company, from March 2018 until August 2021.
 Previously, Ms. Tifford served in a variety of leadership roles at Unilever, a leading global consumer goods company that offers products in the food, home care, personal care and refreshment segments.
-Her roles included brand, marketing, and digital innovation from 1996 until 2009 and after she rejoined Unilever in 2011, most recently serving as Vice President, Media North America and Global Digital Media Innovation.
+Her roles included brand, marketing, and digital innovation from 1996 until 2009, and after she rejoined Unilever in 2011, most recently serving as Vice President, Media North America and Global Digital Media Innovation.
 From October 2009 until May 2011, Ms. Tifford served as Vice President for Strategic Partnerships at MTV Networks, a cable and satellite television channel owned by Viacom Media Networks.
 Ms. Tifford has substantial experience in branding and marketing and a proven track record of building brands in an evolving digital landscape.